basarat/demo-typestyle/06-classes/script.md

 + (hasError ? ' ' + errorClassName : '')
 ```

-You can see this quickly becoming needless verbose.
+You can see this whole string concatenation for different CSS classnames which may or may not be present is becoming needless verbose.
 Fortunately TypeStyle provides a handly `classes` function for composing CSS classes

 ```js
 import { style, classes } from 'typestyle';
 ```

-This function filters out any non string values and combines the classNames.
+This function filters out any non string values and falsy values and combines the classNames with spaces inbetween.

 * So we can replace this hacky concatenation with
 * a simple call to classes